Est. 2016 Intermediate

 Uber

-A distributed financial accounting database designed for mission-critical safety and performance.
+A distributed financial transactions database designed for mission-critical safety and performance.

 Mach Engine